Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks

 \section{Evaluation of \NAME Effectiveness}

-We now evaluate the defensive capabilities of \NAME by simulating attacks on every possible combination of the attacker/defender's setups reported in Section~\ref{sec:evalsetup}.
+In this section, we evaluate the defensive capabilities of \NAME by simulating attacks on different combinations of the attacker/defender's setups reported in Section~\ref{sec:evalsetup}.
+Due to the limited space, results for some combinations such as \web decoy and \tarpit objective are reported in Appendix~\ref{app:addresults}.
 Both the attacker's and defender's behaviors are non-deterministic.
 Therefore, we repeat each setup $10$ times.
-For comparison, we also provide the attacker's success rate when \NAME is not deployed while keeping the same attacker setup as described in Section~\ref{sec:evalsetup}.
+For comparison, we also report the attacker's success rate when \NAME is \emph{not} deployed while keeping the same attacker setup as described in Section~\ref{sec:evalsetup}.

-Table~\ref{tab:results} summarizes the results.
-The column \TT{$\advobj$} reports the number of times the attacker won according to the ``win conditions'' outlined in Section~\ref{sec:setup_wincond}, while \TT{$\dfobj$} indicates the number of games won by the defender.
-The column \TT{\# rounds} reports the average number of rounds required by the attacking agent to either win or lose a game.
+Table~\ref{tab:results} summarizes the results from our evaluation for the three tested agents.
+The column \TT{$\advobj$} reports the number of times the attacker won according to the ``win conditions'' outlined in Section~\ref{sec:setup_wincond}, while \TT{$\dfobj$} indicates the number of times the defender won (satisfied the the sabotage objective).
+The column \TT{\#Rounds} reports the average number of rounds required by the attacking agent to either win or lose a game.
 For attacks in the \tarpit setting, we count only the rounds spent outside the tarpit.
 We discuss these results in detail below.